×

 5. Ask about accident forgiveness – Some insurers offer this feature that prevents rate increases after your first accident.
 If you don’t have it now, you might be able to add it to your next policy.

 Are you certain the accident was truly your fault?
-If not, consider consulting with our team at The Frank Santini Law Firm.
+If not, consider consulting with our team at Santini Personal Injury & Car Accident Law.
 Insurance companies sometimes make mistakes in fault determination that can dramatically affect your rates.

 The National Association of Insurance Commissioners recommends reviewing your coverage at each renewal period to ensure you’re not paying for unnecessary features while still maintaining adequate protection.